What is a C corporation?

 Corporations are also considered to be separate taxpayers.
 C corps pay tax at a special corporate tax rate different from, and often lower than, individual tax rates.

-Ownership of the corporation is represented by the holding of company stock and those who own that stock are referred to as shareholders.
-Corporations are divided into publicly held and privately held companies; publicly held companies sell shares to the general public, and they are required to disclose financial information, whereas privately held companies are not.
+C corporations are divided into publicly held and privately held companies.
+Publicly held companies sell shares to the general public—they’re required to disclose financial information.
+Privately held companies are not.

 Shareholders are responsible for electing a board of directors, which then appoints management to run the company day-to-day.
 In smaller corporations, members of the board are also members of management.